-What is EDR, and Why My Business Needs One?
+What is EDR, and Why Does My Business Need One?
+[Updated]

-Your organization already has antivirus and a firewall in place; what more could you need?
-It’s tempting to think that having those tools are enough to help you sleep soundly, knowing your entire network is protected.
+Your organization already has antivirus and a firewall; what more could you need?
+It’s tempting to think that having those tools is enough to help you sleep soundly, knowing your entire network is protected.

 Unfortunately, cyber threats continue to grow in complexity and sophistication.
 It's either you keep up or suffer the consequences.
 Threat actors can penetrate both antivirus and firewalls with a well-constructed phishing email or social engineering trick.
-That means cybercriminals are already privy that you likely have defenses in place and are already trying to make their way around it.
+Cybercriminals already know that you have defenses in place, and those threat actors will find ways to get around them.

 So, how do you protect your network once hackers get through your first line of defense?
 That’s where Endpoint Detection and Response (EDR) solutions come in.

-At ITS, we’ve helped hundreds of businesses bolster their cybersecurity efforts.
+At Intelligent Technical Solutions (ITS), we’ve helped hundreds of businesses bolster their cybersecurity efforts.
 From our experience, EDR is a vital piece of the cybersecurity puzzle.
 To help you understand why you need one, we’ll discuss the following topics:

 What is EDR?